zhixin612/awesome-papers-test/tools/Automated paper fetching.md

 ## Usage

 + The script uses two files under the "tools/" directory: `keyword-accept.csv` and `keyword-reject.csv`.
 These files are used to filter papers based on keywords.
 You can modify these files to set the filtering strategy.
+However, you must ensure that the `keyword-reject.csv` file contains at least one keyword, otherwise no papers will be crawled.
+The reason for this is unclear.

 + Select the time period for scraping papers.